haonanwang628/haonanwang628.github.io/_pages/misc.md

+---

+layout: archive
+title: "Misc about myself"
 permalink: /misc/
-title: "Misc about myself"
 author_profile: true
-redirect_from:
-  - /md/
-  - /markdown.html

 ---
 # More about me

  * My name in Chinese is 王浩男.
 I grew up in <a href="https://en.wikipedia.org/wiki/Cangzhou" style="color:#9B0145;">Jingdezhen</a>, known as the Hometown of martial arts and Kongfu of China.